listendev/lstn/docs/cheatsheet.md

 ### Filtering Flags

 ```
---ignore-deptypes (dep,dev,optional,peer)   list of dependencies types to not process (default [bundle])
+    --ignore-deptypes (dep,dev,optional,peer)   the list of dependencies types to not process (default [bundle])
---ignore-packages strings                   list of packages to not process
+    --ignore-packages strings                   the list of packages to not process
+-q, --jq string                                 filter the output verdicts using a jq expression (requires --json)
+-s, --select string                             filter the output verdicts using a jsonpath script expression (server-side)
 ```

 ### Registry Flags